Quickback Docs

 Limit which roles receive a broadcast using targetRoles:

-await realtime.insert('admin-actions', action, ctx.activeOrgId!, {
+await realtime.insert('applications', application, ctx.activeOrgId!, {

 });

-await realtime.update('sensitive-data', newRecord, oldRecord, ctx.activeOrgId!, {
+await realtime.update('applications', newRecord, oldRecord, ctx.activeOrgId!, {

-targetRoles: ['admin']
+targetRoles: ['hiring-manager']

 });